Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 * Fix for switching PDFs via the bridge (PB1)
 * Fix for an error where the wrong script was selected and not the one to be edited
 * Fix for a display error of the runtime.shownotification function
-* Fix for notification of current boxes
+* Fix for notification of current Boxes
 * Fix for an error in the XML data source if the XML file consists of only one line
 * Fix for the Photoframe control
 * Fix for an error that could cause the Designer to crash when deleting a color code